 Tuneful, graceful and simply, huge, the amazing humpback whales are the virtuosos of the deep.

 Singing some of the longest and most complex songs in the animal kingdom, humpback whales are masters of melody.
+They are also known for the acrobatics - from flipper slapping to spy hopping to full body breaching, humpback whales can do amazing things for such a large animal!
 As if that wasn’t impressive enough, they also undertake some of the longest migrations of any mammal in the world.

 Other name: Hunchbacked whale; Hump whale; Bunch